It is an honor when others share my content, but I wanted to take a minute to unpack my sharing policy so we’re on the same page.

-1) Graphs: Feel free to share my graphs on your website, blog, or newsletter without alteration.
-I appreciate a link back if it’s online.
+1) Graphs: Feel free to share my graphs on your website, blog, social media, or newsletter without alteration.
+I appreciate a link back if it’s on your website.
 If you share on a social platform, don’t worry about a link because that might look clunky.
 In other words, you don’t have to share a visual and link to my blog in the post title.
-Like I said, that looks clunky at times.
-The most important thing is generating conversation with my images.
-I do always welcome a tag in the post or in the thread, but that’s your call.
+The most important thing is generating conversation with my images, so please make that the priority with your audience.
+I do always welcome a tag in the post or in the thread if possible, but that’s your call.
+I’m “SacAppraiser” on Twitter and Instragram if you ever want to tag me in stories and such.
 Please don’t share my images while cutting off the existing credit to me and my blog though.
 Whenever this happens a puppy dies.
 Joking aside, this happens quite a bit.

 2) Videos: Feel free to share my videos (unaltered).
 A link back would be cool.

 3) Photos: Share any of the photos I’ve taken (unaltered).
 Keep in mind I do use stock photos at times, so be careful about those since I’ve paid for the rights.
 Please give credit / a link back.